publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch3/m__us_usc_t23_s313.md

  __Buy America Waiver Notification and Annual Reports__

 [Pub.
+L. 113–235, div.
+K, title I, § 122][/us/pl/113/235/s122], Dec.
+16, 2014, [128 Stat.
+2708][/us/stat/128/2708], provided that:

+> “Not less than 15 days prior to waiving, under his or her statutory authority, any Buy America requirement for Federal-aid Highways projects, the Secretary of Transportation shall make an informal public notice and comment opportunity on the intent to issue such waiver and the reasons therefor:  Provided, That the Secretary shall provide an annual report to the House and Senate Committees on Appropriations on any waivers granted under the Buy America requirements.”

+Similar provisions were contained in the following prior appropriation acts:

+    [Pub.
 L. 113–76, div.
 L, title I, § 122][/us/pl/113/76/s122], Jan.
 17, 2014, [128 Stat.
-586][/us/stat/128/586], provided that:

-> “Not less than 15 days prior to waiving, under his statutory authority, any Buy America requirement for Federal-aid highway projects, the Secretary of Transportation shall make an informal public notice and comment opportunity on the intent to issue such waiver and the reasons therefor:  Provided, That the Secretary shall provide an annual report to the House and Senate Committees on Appropriations on any waivers granted under the Buy America requirements.”

-Similar provisions were contained in the following prior appropriation acts:
+586][/us/stat/128/586].

     [Pub.
 L. 112–55, div.
 C, title I, § 122][/us/pl/112/55/s122], Nov.
 18, 2011, [125 Stat.
 654][/us/stat/125/654].